Suhas-13/EasyIR/README.md

 # EasyIR
 Controlling IR Appliances just got easier.

+Note: I will be uploading the schematic for the arduino circuit at a later time.

 # How to use Easy IR